eo33/eo33/README.md

 # Introduction

 Hey there 👋 My name is Edward.
 I'm a documentation developer who discovered my passion for web technologies after developing documentation, such as web help and APIs.
-Now, I am looking for a front-end role.
+Now, I am looking for a front-end/full-stack role.

 ## Technologies I've worked with